Mazda MX-5 Review & Prices

 Every grade comes with satellite navigation with free mapping updates for three years, so you don’t have to rely on your smartphone.
 However, if you do want to use Apple CarPlay or Android Auto, both are standard across the range, with wireless connectivity.

 Build quality is good, and the standard of finish is a big improvement over earlier generations of MX-5.
-It’s not in the same league as an Audi TT or BMW Z4, but then the Mazda isn’t in the same price bracket either.
+It’s not in the same league as a Porsche Boxster or BMW Z4, and doesn’t have the whizz-bang tech of the electric MG Cyberster, but then the Mazda isn’t in the same price bracket either.
 It’s only when you go looking on the lower doors that you find some scratchy plastics.

-The SE-L model comes with cloth upholstery, but you only need to upgrade to Sport for leather upholstery.
-Entry-level cars come with a six-speaker stereo, but the other three models have a powerful nine-speaker Bose system that’s a worthwhile upgrade in case you ever get bored of the MX-5’s exhaust note.
+The Prime-Line model comes with cloth upholstery, but you only need to upgrade to Exclusive Line for leather upholstery, while Homura models get sportier bucket seats.
+Entry-level cars come with a six-speaker stereo, but Exclusive-Line and Homura cars have a powerful nine-speaker Bose system that’s a worthwhile upgrade in case you ever get bored of the MX-5’s exhaust note.

 MPG, emissions and tax